Hours

 This exhibition is organized by the Skirball Cultural Center and curated by Jideofor Chikeruba, Community Connections Research Fellow.

-About Thurman Statom
+About Therman Statom

 Therman Statom (American, b.
 1953) is an internationally recognized glass artist and sculptor whose work has had a noteworthy influence on contemporary art and arts education.
 Born in Winter Haven, Florida, and educated at the Rhode Island School of Design and the Pratt Institute, Statom has exhibited in renowned venues such as the Smithsonian American Art Museum, the Corning Museum of Glass, and the California African American Museum and the Los Angeles Central Public Library.
 In the mid-1980s, he ran the hot glass studio at University of California, Los Angeles.